Three-page PDF featuring cross-curricular KS2 activity ideas

 Years 3-6

-Migrants by Issa Watanabe is a hauntingly beautiful picturebook about a challenging journey through a dark landscape.
+Migrants by Issa Watanabe is a hauntingly beautiful picture book for KS2 about a challenging journey through a dark landscape.
+This download includes a PDF of cross-curricular activity ideas, based on the book.

-Following them is a childlike skeleton swathed in a floral cloak, and a large blue ibis.
+A childlike skeleton swathed in a floral cloak and a large blue ibis follow them.
 Looking oddly vulnerable, Death does little more than observe the scene until the migrants board a boat.

-When it capsizes, a rabbit is washed up on the beach, and Death and the ibis cradle her in a powerful image that speaks of care and peace, as well as loss.
+When it capsizes, a rabbit washes up on the beach, and Death and the ibis cradle her in a powerful image that speaks of care and peace, as well as loss.
 The travellers have arrived, but where?
 And at what cost?

 In Migrants, Peruvian artist Issa Watanabe addresses troubling contemporary issues by placing them somewhere timeless, far beyond our world.
 There’s a sense of dreamlike dislocation about these spreads.

-Much is left unshown, and the wordless format allows readers to process ideas at their own pace and according to their own experiences.
+Much is left unshown.
+The wordless format allows readers to process ideas at their own pace and according to their own experiences.

 Our instinct to protect can be strong, but many children welcome opportunities to talk about things that matter, and may do so with unexpected insight and maturity.